hexensemble/gb-usb-64m-cart-mac/README.md

 This app provides a simple GUI for EMS Flasher which should make life easier for those not familiar with terminal commands or anyone looking for a quicker way to manage their cartridge.

 Download: https://github.com/hexensemble/gb-usb-64m-cart-mac/releases

+WARNING: Doesn't work with macOS Catalina or above, sorry!
+Maybe someone can fork the project and carry on the work needed.